 - Talk with your child’s doctor before giving your child other drugs and natural products that may slow your child’s actions.

 - Use with care in children.
 Talk with the doctor.

 - Some drugs may look the same as this drug or may have names that sound like this drug.
 Always check to make sure you have the right product.
 If you see any change in the way this drug looks like shape, color, size, or wording, check with your pharmacist.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking this drug.
+Be sure your child uses some other kind of birth control also, like a condom, when taking this drug.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Shortness of breath, a big weight gain, swelling in the arms or legs.
+- Shortness of breath, a big weight gain, or swelling in the arms or legs.